dlabaja/TerminalMediaPlayer/README.md

 # TerminalMediaPlayer
 Play your favorite videos inside a terminal!
 Supports all video formats and sound.
 Up to 96x54 resolution and 20 FPS!

-**Works on Linux** (Windows can't show colors, you can use https://github.com/dlabaja/ConsoleMediaPlayer)
+**Works on Linux** (Windows can't show colors, you can use https://github.com/dlabaja/ConsoleMediaPlayer instead)

 **FFMPEG** is needed to run it (https://ffmpeg.org/)